Prime Rate

 Job markets soften gradually.
 Layoffs often appear after economic conditions shift.
 Waiting for confirmation limits options.

 Platform-based income brings its own risks.
 Payment delays, algorithm changes, and account suspensions occur with little notice.
 Diversification applies here as well.
 Relying on a single platform recreates the same vulnerability consumers try to avoid.
+Workers classified as independent contractors should also set aside self-employment taxes — typically 15.3% of net earnings — to avoid underpayment penalties, as outlined in IRS guidance on self-employment taxes.

 Digital Government Services and Consumer Access